Falun Gong: Central teachings

-Falun Gong aspires to enable the practitioner to ascend spiritually through moral rectitude and the practice of a set of exercises and meditation.
+According to the Falun Gong, the Falun Gong aspires to enable the practitioner to ascend spiritually through moral rectitude and the practice of a set of exercises and meditation.
 The three stated tenets of the belief are truthfulness (真 (Zhēn)), compassion (善 (Shàn)), and forbearance (忍 (Rěn)).
 These principles have been repeated by Falun Gong members to outsiders as a tactic for evading deeper inquiry, and followers have been instructed by Li to lie about the practice.
 Together these principles are regarded as the fundamental nature of the cosmos, the criteria for differentiating right from wrong, and are held to be the highest manifestations of the Tao.
 Adherence to and cultivation of these virtues is regarded as a fundamental part of Falun Gong practice.
 In Zhuan Falun (转法轮), the foundational text published in 1995, Li Hongzhi writes "It doesn't matter how mankind's moral standard changes [...]
 The nature of the cosmos doesn't change, and it is the only standard for determining who's good and who's bad.
 So to be a cultivator you have to take the nature of the cosmos as your guide for improving yourself."

 Practice of Falun Gong consists of two features: performance of the exercises, and the refinement of one's xinxing (moral character, temperament).
 In Falun Gong's central text, Li states that xinxing "includes virtue (which is a type of matter), it includes forbearance, it includes awakening to things, it includes giving up things—giving up all the desires and all the attachments that are found in an ordinary person—and you also have to endure hardship, to name just a few things."
 The elevation of one's moral character is achieved, on the one hand, by aligning one's life with truth, compassion, and tolerance; and on the other, by abandoning desires and "negative thoughts and behaviors, such as greed, profit, lust, desire, killing, fighting, theft, robbery, deception, jealousy, etc."

 Among the central concepts found in the teachings of Falun Gong is the existence of 'Virtue' (德 (Dé)) and 'Karma' (業 (Yè)).
 The former is generated through doing good deeds and suffering, while the latter is accumulated through doing wrong deeds.
 A person's ratio of karma to virtue is said to determine their fortunes in this life or the next.
 While virtue engenders good fortune and enables spiritual transformation, an accumulation of karma results in suffering, illness, and alienation from the nature of the universe.
 Spiritual elevation is achieved through the elimination of negative karma and the accumulation of virtue.
 Practitioners believe that through a process of moral cultivation, one can achieve Tao and obtain special powers and a level of divinity.